OpenCompanyProfile/open-company-profile-spec/README.md

-# company-profile-api-spec
+# Open Company Profile API Spec
-Company Profile API Spec
+This is intended to be an open forum to discuss the open-company-profile-js data spec